michi-gato/libraryblorg/snguyen_cv.md

-Greetings, you've found **Sarah Nguyen**.
+Greetings, you've found Sarah Nguyen.
 Here are the library/archive-related activities I've experienced throughout my life that lead me to where I am today.

 # CURRENTLY

+### Graduate Research Associate for the Center for an Informed Public, University of Washington iSchool
+(June 2020-Present)
+* Develop and evaluate qualitative research prototypes for [NSF’s COVID-19 Rapid Response Research (RAPID) program](https://www.cip.uw.edu/2020/06/01/national-science-foundation-awards-cip-researchers-200000-covid-19-rapid-grant/).

+### Pre-Doctoral Research Associate
+(June 2020-Present)
+* Conduct and write literature review on the landscape of open source hardware and instrumentation from the information science perspective.
+* Outline and scope potential areas of research and prepare research project proposal, according to found gaps.

 #### Archiving and Preservation Fellow for Dance/USA & AXIS Dance Company in Oakland, CA
 (June 2020—Present)
-* Advocate for accessibility, independent living rights, and physically integrated dance through preserving and archiving AXIS Dance Company's 33+ years of dance, performance, education, and social justice efforts for disabled and non-disabled people.
+* Advocate for accessibility, independent living rights, and physically integrated dance through preserving and archiving [AXIS Dance Company](https://www.axisdance.org/)'s 33+ years of dance, performance, education, and social justice efforts for disabled and non-disabled people.

 ### Research Scientist for NYU Libraries in NYC
 (April 2019—Present)